agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Supporting conditions**:

-I would rate it at an 8/10 as the work is usualy engaging, with good colleagues who are likely to help.
+I would rate it at an 8/10 as the work is usually engaging, with good colleagues who are likely to help.
 It satisfies my basic needs for sure and fits well with the rest of my life by allowing me time to work on other things.